 London Midtown Office & Retail Markets

-Our quarterly reports are published alongside our annual 'Centre of London' research, monitoring London's central core running from the top of Midtown’s northern border at King’s Cross through to the South Bank and our bi-annual 'Midtown Retail Bulletin', which provides a detailed insight into the exciting Retail & Leisure changes taking place in this continually evolving market.
+Our quarterly reports are published alongside our annual 'Centre of London' research, which monitors the area running from the top of Midtown’s northern border at King’s Cross through to the South Bank, and our bi-annual Midtown Retail Bulletin, which provides a detailed insight into the exciting retail and leisure changes in this continually evolving market.

 The London Midtown Office & Retail Markets Q1 2018

 A decline in availability in London’s Midtown in the first quarter of 2018 sent the vacancy rate down to 3.8%.
 After last year’s strong level of office take-up, sustained occupier demand faces the lowest level of speculative space under construction in the past five years.

 The total supply of available space shrank by 15% between Q4 last year and the end of March this year.
 Although leasing activity was down by around a third quarter-on-quarter, the volume of second-hand space that was absorbed during the first three months of the year demonstrates the breadth and depth of demand across the Midtown office market.

 The professional services sector was the most active, accounting for 30% of named take-up.
 Q1 was dominated by second-hand take-up, approximately 65% of the total space let during the quarter.
 The “normal” market conclusion to draw would be that this sector is set for rental growth but Farebrother is not seeing this; pricing remains keen with the anticipation of increasing amounts of tenant stock influencing negotiations.

 It is anticipated that the continued high demand for new and refurbished space and lack of any meaningful pipeline will sustain future strong rental performance at the top end of the market.
 Occupier demand will be further underpinned by the opening of the Elizabeth Line and the connectivity transformation that it will bring, particularly around Farringdon.